 As you can see in my example site, Blogarama.com generates the majority of referrals.
 This tells me that simply sharing the site with this particular blog submission site works better than the Twitter and Facebook campaigns combined.

 Keep in mind that referrals are different than search results.
-This is simply a list of external hosted sites that send traffic to you.
+This is simply a list of externally hosted sites that send traffic to you.

 The last thing in this visitor stats dashboard of WordPress is the Top Posts/Pages.
 By default, MonsterInsights shows you the 10 most productive pieces of content over the last 30 days.